 RN TO BSN COMPLETION CREDIT Hours

 GENERAL EDUCATION

 MA230 Mathematical Statistics 3

 General Education Requirements 3

-STUDENTS ENTERING WITH AN ASSOCIATE DEGREE IN NURSING AND RN LICENSE CREDIT Hours
+ENTERING WITH AN ASSOCIATE DEGREE N Nursing and Rn License CREDIT HOURS

-Education θ licensing completed prior to matriculation at Grantham
+Education & licensing completed prior to matriculation at G Grantham

 Basic RN Program - credits for nursing coursework 30

-l Education transferable credits from an ppropriately accredited institution 21
+General Education transferable credits from an appropriately accredited institution 21

-Е Experiential Credit for RN practice 30
+E Experiential Credit for RN practice 30

 BSN Degree Completion 36

 BSN PROGRAM CORE

 NUR302 Pathophysiology 3

 HSN310 Scholarly Writing for Healthcare Professions 3

 NUR304 Nursing Ethics 3

 NUR306 Pharmacology 3

 NUR402^ Transition to Professional Nursing 3

 NUR405^ Health Assessment for Professional Nursing 3

 NUR410 Theoretical Concepts of Research in Nursing 3

 NUR415 Nursing Informatics 3

 NUR417^ Nursing Leadership and Management 3

 NUR427^ Population Health in the Global Community 3

 NUR441^ Case Management Concepts 3

 NUR499^ RN-BSN Capstone Project (Completion of Degree Requirements) 3

 Program Core Requirements 36

 TOTAL DEGREE CREDIT HOURS 120

+and the second by the second b to the end of

-Courses with an asterisk may not be transferred in and must be taken in that order.
+Courses with an asterisk may not be transferred in and must be taken in the order prescribed.
+There may be a gap between terms.
 Non-matriculating students holding a current and unencumbered RN license may take an individual nursing course.
+A variety of required direct care clinical experiences exist in courses as the student moves through the curriculum.
+Instructions for the clinical experiences are identified within the course syllabus and in specific course assignments.